mzeiher/WP_TravelerMap/readme.txt

 The Plugin is build with the help of leaflet.js and some 3rd party libraries.
 The licenses of the libraries are in the appendix "3rd Party Licenses" within this readme.

 If you have ideas for the plugin or if you found some bugs just let me know.
+I submitted this plugin in a rather early but stable phase to react to improvements and feature requests from the community

 == Installation ==